 Speaking of connectors, it would be best to know the particular kind of connector you would need.
 There are several kinds of coaxial cable connectors in the market, but the most compatible for any of your domestic wiring needs would be FType connectors.
 They are used with cable television, satellite television and even cable modems.

-To end this article, I’m leaving you with a few tips to remember before you go out (or go to your favourite online shopping website) to purchase your coaxial cable:
+To end this article, I’m leaving you with a few tips to remember before you go out (or go to your favorite online shopping website) to purchase your coaxial cable:

 - I cannot stress enough how important it is to find a coaxial connector with the right ohm impedance, as well as the connector on it.
 Getting it wrong could result in signal losses and poor TV picture quality.